sloth8890/little_battle/README.md

 - Spearman (S) counters Knight (K); Knight (K) counters Archer (A); Archer (A) counters Spearman.
 (S); All other types of armies counter Scout (T); The table below shows the outcome of a fight:

+***When two armies encounter in Move Armies Stage, one might suppressed by the other armies depending on their types.
+The suppressed one will be disappear from the map.
+Refer to the table below.***

 ||Spearman (S) | Knight (K) | Archer (A) | Scout (T) |
 |---|---|---|---|---|
 |Spearman (S)|Both disappear |K disappear | S disappear |T disappear |